GwentAPI/arachas/README.md

 # arachas

+# As of 14/07/17 Arachas is no longer being maintained

 Arachas is a web crawler that is capable of extracting card data related to the GWENT®: The Witcher Card Game from community websites.
 Currently it only crawl the popular [gwentify](http://gwentify.com/) website.